gjbex/Julia_good_bad_ugly/source-code/code-organization/README.md

 1. `compute_fact.jl`: Julia script using the module.
 1. `run_compute_fact.sh`: Bash script illustrating how to run a Juiia script that uses a local module.
+1. `Gcd`: Julia package with a single module.
+1. `compute_gcd.jl`: Julia script using the `my_gcd` function in the `Gcd` package.
+1. `run_compute_gcd.sh`: Bash script illustrating how to run a Juiia script that uses a local package.
+1. `documentation.ipynb`: Jupyter notebook illustrating Julia function documentation.

 ## Remark